“What would you like on it?”

 Then again, everyone else having a phone seemed to be his saving grace.
 The people who weren’t talking to others were starting down at their screens.
-He was overly self-conscious body moving in sea of downward facing heads.
+He was an overly self-conscious body moving in sea of downward facing heads.

 Then he saw his friends.
 The four of them were already seated, all flailing their thumbs a the touchscreens in their hands.
 He sat down without a word.
 Only a few minutes later did someone look up and acknowledge his presence.
 By then he had already consumed half of his sandwich.
 A few more moments passed before any attempt at conversation.

 As the group stood up from the table, Nathan no longer saw himself as the socially awkward one, even as he carried his trash to the car because he was too nervous to ask what everyone else had done with theirs.